-(iii) Or exiting an institution with no subsequent residence identified where they resided for 90 days or less AND were residing in emergency shelter or place not meat for human habitation immediately before entering institution.
+(iii) Or exiting an institution with no subsequent residence identified where they resided for 90 days or less AND were residing in emergency 6-22

 This preference requires documented referral from the Strategies to End Homelessness.

 Veteran preference: This preference applies to families of veterans and persons serving in the active military or naval service of the United States, including families of deceased veterans or deceased persons who were so serving at the time of death will require DD214 or other official service/discharge documentation from the armed services.